 Earth Day Menu

 On April 22, celebrate Earth Day with a variety of colorful, nutritious, and delicious recipes.
 PCRM is thrilled to share with you a menu that is all of those things!
 Tips like using tofu instead of dairy products in recipes like Lemon Crème make for tasty, yet healthy versions of traditional favorites.
-For more tips like this, click here.
+Get more plant-based meal planning tips.

 Makes 3 servings